Poor relief in England: Vagabonds Acts

 In 1531, the Vagabonds and Beggars Act 1494 was revised, and a new act, the Vagabonds Act 1530, was passed by Parliament which did make some provision for the different classes of the poor.
-The sick, the elderly, and the disabled were to be issued with licences to beg.
+The sick, the elderly, and disabled people were to be issued with licences to beg.
 But those who were out of work and in search of employment were still not spared punishment.
 Throughout the 16th century, a fear of social unrest was the primary motive for much legislation that was passed by Parliament.

 This fear of social unrest carried into the reign of Edward VI.
 A new level of punishment was introduced in the Duke of Somerset's Vagabonds Act 1547.
 "Two years' servitude and branding with a 'V' was the penalty for the first offense, and attempts to run away were to be punished by lifelong slavery and, there for a second time, execution."
 However, "there is no evidence that the Act was enforced."
 In 1550 these punishments were revised in a new act that was passed.
 The Vagabonds Act 1549 makes a reference to the limited enforcement of the punishments established by the Vagabonds Act 1547 by stating "the extremity of some [of the laws] have been occasion that they have not been put into use."